insidersec/insider/README.md

 We currently support the following technologies: Java (Maven and Android), Kotlin (Android), Swift (iOS), .NET Full Framework, C#, and Javascript (Node.js).

+There is a Github Action that permits you protect your repository with Insider, free, easy to integrate and frictionless.
+It is the most easy way to protect your code directly on your repository.
+[Take a look - Insider-Action](https://github.com/insidersec/insider-action)

 ---

 ### Installation